 Before using your heat styling tools, be sure to use a protectant product that shields the hair shaft, in order to minimize heat damage and boost shine.
 While most commercial heat protectants are formulated with harmful silicons, natural oils act on the hair in much the same way by creating a protective barrier around the hair cuticle.
-Grapeseed oil, almond oil, and shea butter all work well for this purpose and have the added benefits of adding moisture and shine to your hair.
+I’ve found that grapeseed oil, almond oil, and shea butter all work well for this purpose and have the added benefits of adding moisture and shine to your hair.
 All you need to do is smooth a few drops through your hair before using your heat styling tools.
 Bonus — you can find all of these oils at your local grocery or drug store!

 Whether we’re trying to cover up a few grays, lighten our locks for summertime, or make a bold statement with a whole new look, most of us have experimented with hair dye at one point in our lives.
 In fact, a 2008 study conducted by Clairol found that 75 percent of American women dye their hair!

 Hair dyeing is by no means a new beauty trend.
 In fact, women have been coloring their hair since the ancient Gauls used lye to lighten their strands, and the Egyptians used henna to brighten theirs.
-Even as late as the 1940s, hair dye was known to contain ingredients that were questionable to a person’s health, and safety fears kept large numbers of women from coloring their hair.
+Even as early as the 1940s, hair dye was known to contain ingredients that were questionable to a person’s health, and safety fears kept large numbers of women from coloring their hair.
 However, with the advent of the first home hair dye kits in the 1950s, hair dye became suddenly accessible and, presumably, safe for the average woman.
 The number of women coloring their hair on a regular basis has since exploded.